dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch7_HydroFrac.md

 :::{figure-md} fig:StepRateTest-Schematic
 <img src="../mynewbook/figures/9-SRT.png" alt="figurecontent" width="600px">

 Schematic procedure of an ideal step-rate test.
 FPR: fracture propagation rate.
-FPP: fracture propagation pressure.
-Modified from [SPE 169513]
+FPP: formation parting pressure.
+Notice that the acronym is the same as the Fracture Propagation Pressure in previous subsections, but they refer to different physical processes.
+Modified from [SPE 169513].
 :::

 Each injection step is performed until the pressure signal approaches an asymptotic response (top and middle figures).
 This maximum pressure $P$ at each step is then plotted as a function of injection rate $q$.